rezarahimian/docs/multiple_withdrawal.rst

     *Figure 4: Recommendation of ERC20 standard to mitigate multiple withdrawal attack*

 The standard recommends to set allowance to zero before any non-zero values and enforce approval processing check in UI instead of smart contract.
-But if Alice does not use UI and connects directly to the blockchain, there would be a good chance of impacting by this attack.
+But if Alice does not use UI and connects directly to the Blockchain, there would be a good chance of impacting by this attack.
 Furthermore, as discussed `here <https://github.com/OpenZeppelin/openzeppelin-solidity/issues/438#issuecomment-329172399>`_, this approach is not sufficient and still allows Bob to transfer N+M tokens:

 #.
 Bob is allowed to transfer N Alice's tokens.
 #.
 Alice publishes transaction that changes Bob's allowance to 0.